trufflesuite/trufflesuite.com/public/docs/getting_started/quickstart.md

    <strong>Note</strong>: If you're on Windows and encountering problems running this command, please see the documentation on [resolving naming conflicts on Windows](http://truffleframework.com/docs/advanced/configuration#resolving-naming-conflicts-on-windows).
    </p>

+   These tree tests were run against the contract, with descriptions displayed on what the tests are supposed to do.

 1. Run the JavaScript test:

    ```shell